Facebook in talks to produce original TV-quality shows: WSJ

 Apple began its long-awaited move into original television series last week, with a reality show called "Planet of the Apps", an unscripted show about developers trying to interest celebrity mentors with a 60-second pitch on an escalator.

-The company's future programming plans include an adaptation of comedian James Corden's "Carpool Karaoke" segment from his CBS Corp (CBS.N) show that will begin airing in August.
+The company's future programing plans include an adaptation of comedian James Corden's "Carpool Karaoke" segment from his CBS Corp (CBS.N) show that will begin airing in August.

-(Reporting by Abinaya Vijayaraghavan in Bengaluru; Editing by Amrutha Gayathri)
+Reporting by Abinaya Vijayaraghavan in Bengaluru; Editing by Amrutha Gayathri